 Inveresk Lodge Garden climbs the slope between the east bank of the River Esk and the main road running through Inveresk, a beautiful and exclusive village on the southern side of Musselburgh, which was once home to a Roman fort.
 Tall trees, fragrant flowers, clear water – these walled grounds tucked away in the charming village of Inveresk, near Edinburgh, have all the ingredients for garden paradise.
 This hillside plant haven offers a sanctuary of tranquillity and a year-round feast for the senses.
 It is home to colourful borders and a heady mix of scents, including roses, honeysuckle and herbs.
 Inveresk Lodge itself is NOT open to the public, but it does add a point of focus in the northeast corner of the upper garden.
 We say “upper garden” because this is a garden of two very distinct parts.
 The lower part, in the flat bottom of the valley of the River Esk, comprises open meadow and an attractive pond.
 Mown walkways lead you around the pond and to other points of interest.
 The garden is split into two main areas, with sloping lawns and borders at the top of the hill and the wilder woodland and ponds below.
 The point of origin […]

 Edinburgh’s 18th-century City Chambers were built over the sealed-off remains of Mary King’s Close, and the lower levels of this medieval Old Town alley have survived almost unchanged amid the foundations for 250 years.
+It can be a strange concept to understand – back in the 1600’s, The Mary King’s Close and neighbouring Closes were at the heart of Edinburgh’s busiest and most vibrant streets, open to the skies and bustling with traders selling their wares to the Old Town’s residents.
 The Real Mary King’s Close is a warren of underground streets and spaces.
-It can be a strange concept to understand – back in the 1600’s, Mary King’s Close and neighbouring Closes were at the heart of Edinburgh’s busiest and most vibrant streets, open to the skies and bustling with traders selling their wares to the Old Town’s residents.
 Why would this street find itself underground 400 years later?
 Now open to the public, this spooky, subterranean labyrinth gives a fascinating insight into the everyday life of 17th-century Edinburgh.
 Costumed characters lead tours through a 16th-century townhouse and the plague-stricken home of a 17th-century gravedigger.
 Tours run every 15 minutes from 10 am throughout the year and prebooking is strongly recommended in advance for this popular attraction.
-For years, the hidden Closes of Old Town Edinburgh have been shrouded in myths and mysteries, with tales of ghosts and murders, and of plague victims being walled up and left to die.
+For years, the hidden closes of Old Town Edinburgh have been shrouded in myths and mysteries, with tales of ghosts and murders, and of plague victims being walled up and left to die.
 Research and archaeological evidence have […]

+Preston Mill & Phantassie Doocot.
+Preston Mill was used twice in the making of Outlander season 1.
+The most immediately memorable scene is that set at Lallybroch where Jamie is mending the mill wheel when Redcoats suddenly arrive.
+He is forced to hide underwater while Jenny and Claire satisfy the soldiers’ questions.
 With its curious Dutch-style conical roof, the mill is an architectural oddity that will beguile visitors as much as it delights painters and photographers.
 There has been a mill on this site since the 16th century, and the present stone buildings date from the 18th century.
 When you first see Preston Mill you might think you’ve wound up in a storybook.
 Preston Mill was used commercially until 1959 and was the region’s last working watermill.
 Guided tours reveal the gruelling nature of the miller’s work, from heavy lifting to dealing with floods, mice and dust.
 The conical roofed kiln and attractive red pantiled buildings make Preston Mill a popular haunt for photographers and artists, while the nearby millpond with resident ducks and geese provides the finishing touches to an idyllic countryside spot.
 Just across the River Tyne lies the unusual structure of Phantassie Doocot, built in the 16th century to house […]

 In 1850 a gardener called John Gray, together with his wife Jess and son John, arrived in Edinburgh.
 Unable to find work as a gardener he avoided the workhouse by joining the Edinburgh Police Force as a night watchman.
 To keep him company through the long winter nights John took on a partner, a diminutive Skye Terrier, his ‘watchdog’ called Bobby.
 Together John and Bobby became a familiar sight trudging through the old cobbled streets of Edinburgh.
 Through thick and thin, winter and summer, they were faithful friends.
 The years on the streets appear to have taken their toll on John, as he was treated by the Police Surgeon for tuberculosis.
 John eventually died of the disease on the 15th February 1858 and was buried in Greyfriars Kirkyard.
 Bobby soon touched the hearts of the local residents when he refused to leave his master’s grave, even in the worst weather conditions.
 The gardener and keeper of Greyfriars tried on many occasions to evict Bobby from the Kirkyard.
 In the end, he gave up and provided a shelter for Bobby by placing sacking beneath two table stones at the side of John Gray’s grave.
 Bobby’s fame spread throughout Edinburgh.
 It is […]